anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-autopilot-user-driven-enrollment.md

 3. The Autopilot profile status showed `Assigned` before continuing OOBE.
 4. The device was not already fully set up before the Autopilot profile was assigned.

+---

 ### Device does not appear in Intune after OOBE

 Check that:

-1. User 01 has an Intune license.
+1. user01 has an Intune license.
-2. Automatic MDM enrollment includes User 01.
+2. Automatic MDM enrollment includes user01.
 3. Enrollment restrictions allow Windows enrollment.
 4. Microsoft Entra device join settings allow the user to join devices.
 5. The device has internet access.
 6. The device completed OOBE successfully.

+---

 ### Apps show Waiting for install status